gittyeric/autoslicer-prusa/README.md

 `npm --targets="pi@printer1.local,pi@10.10.10.10" --prusa=<my-prusaslicer-config-location> --project="<my-absolute-projects-folder-location>" start`

+### Tagging printers for minimal uploads

+In addition to specifying upload targets, you can append a `#[tag1][tag2]` suffix to ensure that gcodes are only uploaded to printers that support it.
+Let's say you have Prusa Mk2 and Mk3 profiles called `mk2` and `mk3`, but also a generic `mk` printer profile that works with both.
+You can tag the upload targets so that `mk3` gcodes never end up on `mk2` machines but both can receive `mk`'s with something like:

+`npm --targets="pi@mk2.local#[mk][mk2],pi@mk3.local#[mk][mk3]" --prusa=<my-prusaslicer-config-location> --project="<my-absolute-projects-folder-location>" start`

-## Octoprint End-to-end Automation
+### Octoprint End-to-end Automation

 If you use Octoprint or Linux to run your printer, you can also tie the gcode generation event to auto-upload the file to all your Octoprint bots using it's built-in folder watch feature.
-By default, Octoprint checks for incoming gcode files (after [manually enabling this feature](https://community.octoprint.org/t/watched-folder-doesnt-run-as-well/14618/4)) at `/home/pi/.octoprint/watched`, so you can use the above section to configure appropriate targets such as `pi@10.10.10.10:/home/pi/.octoprint/watched`
+By default, Octoprint checks for incoming gcode files (after [manually enabling this feature](https://community.octoprint.org/t/watched-folder-doesnt-run-as-well/14618/4)) at `/home/pi/.octoprint/watched`, so you can use the Live Reaload section above to configure appropriate targets such as `pi@10.10.10.10:/home/pi/.octoprint/watched`

 Note that massive amounts of files will slow down Octoprint quite a bit (at least when not printing) with plugins like PrintGenius installed.